 Since Alexander Caldcleugh had left the majority of his property upon trust, Martin Nockolds awarded the land to the trustees as trustees, rather than to an individual or individuals.
 The preceding information in fact comes from another Act of Parliament which was made necessary by the terms with which the trustees were bound: “An Act to enable the Trustees under the Will of Alexander Caldcleugh Esquire, deceased, to grant Building Leases of Lands in the Parish of Croydon in the County of Surrey” (6 Geo IV cap 30; Parliamentary Archives ref HL/PO/PB/1/1825/6G4n298).

-- For more information on Parson’s Mead and Alexander Caldcleugh, see my article on 21 London Road, part 1 and pages 33–35 of Urban Development and Redevelopment in Croydon 1835–1940, Ron Cox, PhD thesis, Leicester, 1970.
+- For more information on the division of the Parson’s Mead land, see my article on 21 London Road, part 1.
+I’ll discuss the Caldcleughs at greater length in my article on Broad Green House.
+Pages 33–35 of Urban Development and Redevelopment in Croydon 1835–1940 (Ron Cox, PhD thesis, Leicester, 1970) are also relevant.
 Elizabeth’s death on 8 February 1835 is mentioned in a notice in the 11 February 1835 Morning Post (page 4, column 5) viewed online at the British Newspaper Archive; requires subscription), which describes her as “relict of the late Alexander Caldcleugh, Esq.”.

 - 1835 map reproduced courtesy of Stiles Harold Williams and the Museum of Croydon (loose sales particulars ref BA268).
 Modern roads overlaid using Toner Lite map tiles by Stamen Design, under Creative Commons cc-by (retrieved 24 June 2013).